 Who: The City of Jeffersonville has engaged the urban design practice of MKSK, the real estate market intelligence firm Greenstreet, and the transportation and civil engineering firm BF&S. The City of Jeffersonville will manage the effort with assistance from a project Steering Committee and a Technical Advisory Committee.

 Where: The Study Area includes the 10th Street corridor right-of-way and its immediate parcels, spanning from Interstate 65 in the southwest to Indiana State Road 265 in the northeast.

 What: The study will serve as the guiding vision for the City and its partners to successfully leverage 10th Street as part of its overall growth strategy.
 This planning process will assess the current state of the corridor, evaluate its market opportunities, test a variety of options for public infrastructure investments and private development, and provide a phased roadmap for decision making in the future.

 How: The study will be done in coordination with stakeholders, the project Steering Committee, and a Technical Advisory Committee.
 It will be done in three stages: Project Understanding, Testing Ideas, and Deciding.
 At each step, the Steering Committee will be engaged to review materials and offer feedback.
 The outcome will be a user-friendly and graphically-rich document that will provide the City of Jeffersonville with a vision for the corridor and an implementation strategy.

-When: The planning effort will kick off in November 2017 and should be completed within 8 months.
+When: The planning effort kicked off in November 2017 and should be completed by summer 2018

 10th Street Master Plan Statement of Understanding